openlayers/openlayers/tasks/readme.md

   * **src** - `Array.<string>` Optional array of [path patterns](https://github.com/isaacs/minimatch/blob/master/README.md) for source files, that is, those that provide the symbols/names included in `exports`.
 By default, all of the library source files will be included (`'src/**/*.js'`).
 If you want to provide additional source files to be configured together with the library, you need to provide path patterns to your source files *and* the library source files.
 Note that these patterns are `/` delimited even on Windows.
 There is a bit of special handling with the `src` config.

   * **cwd** - `string` Optional path to be used as the current working directory.
 All paths in the `compile` object are assumed to be relative to `cwd`.
-Default is the root of the ol3 repository.
+Default is the root of the OpenLayers repository.

   * **namespace** - `string` Optional namespace for exporting the `ol` object.
 By default, `ol` is assigned to the global object.